scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 The size of the hidden state of an LSTM unit was fixed to 512.
 Batch size corresponds to the number of samples between updates to the model weights and was set to 64 during the training process.
 We set to 4 the number of validation batches.
 The Tensorflow package was used to implement our `rnn` class which takes into account the features described in the previous section.
-The `rnn` class structure is organized using the four functions.
+The `rnn` class structure is organized using the four functions: 1) constructor function, 2) loss score function calculation, 3) getter function, and 4) output score function.

 .. code-block:: python